bsorav/superopt-project/doc/discipline.md

 ## Branch-management
 - Do not clobber a branch that is being used by others unless you have already consulted with all relevant people who are working on that branch
 - Instead if you would like to change something, please create another branch.
-You may have to create that branch in all the different repositories that you modify (including the top-level repository).
+You need to create that branch in *all* the repositories (the top-level repository and all the submodules).
+This makes it easier for everyone to reproduce your work, and collaborate with you on your branch.
 - Please do not name branches on people (e.g., sorav).
 Instead name it on features.
 For example, if you are working on performance optimizations, you may want to call your branch 'perf'.
 Also, please avoid naming branches with numbers, e.g., perf1, perf2, etc.  Use the same branch name on all the repositories.
 - After you are done making changes to your branch, send a review request to the relevant people.
 If you get consent, you (or your colleague) may merge your branch into an existing branch.